-The archive\design command can package up an entire project into a compressed zip file.
-The command has several options for storing sources and run results.
-Essentially the entire project is copied locally in memory, and then zipped into a file on disk while leaving the original project intact.
-This command also copies any remote sources into the archive.
+The archive_design command can compress your entire project into a zip file.
+This command has several options for storing sources and to run results.
+Essentially, the entire project is copied locally in the memory and then zipped into a file on the disk while leaving the original project intact.
+This command also copies any remote source into the archive.

 This feature is useful for sending your design description to another person or to store as a self contained entity.
-You might also need to send your version of vivado\init.tcl if you are using this file to set specific parameters or variables that affect the design.
+You might also need to send your version of vivado_init.tcl if you are using this file to set specific parameters or variables that affect the design.
 For more information, see the following resources:

-- Vivado Design Suite User Guide: System-Level Design Entry (UG895) [Ref 11] - Vivado Design Suite QuickTake Video: Creating Different Types of Projects - Vivado Design Suite QuickTake Video: Managing Sources with Projects
+- Vivado Design Suite User Guide: System-Level Design Entry (UG895) - Vivado Design Suite QuickTake Video: Creating Different Types of Projects - Vivado Design Suite QuickTake Video: Managing Sources with Projects